benswift/benswift.github.io/_talks/3ai-lecture-workshop.md

 > When we translate human processes into machine processes, what do we need to
 > consider?

+- where's the **autonomy** in livecoding?
+- what does failure look like
+- what design intervention could we make to help out?

 ## agency

 > How much agency do we give technology?